sunehra-rahman/sunehra-rahman.github.io/project.md

 ## Introduction

 Excessive alcohol consumption is a leading cause of liver disorders.
 Machine learning models can assist healthcare professionals in identifying patients who may benefit from alcohol-related interventions and reduce the burden of liver disorders.

-We did this to solve the problem.
-We concluded that...
+This project utilizes supervised regression to predict a continuous target variable (in this case, alcohol consumption) based on input features (blood test results).

 ## Data